 and include the setting of rates.

-In December 2018 the Council agreed that there will be no formal consultation on the upcoming 2019/20 Annual Plan.
-You can find out more about the decision, view the report that Council considered, or read the Frequently Asked Questions below.
+In December 2018 the Council agreed that there was no need for formal consultation on the upcoming 2019/20 Annual Plan.
+This is because we weren't proposing any significant changes to Year 2 of the LTP.
+You can find out more about the decision, view the report that the Council considered, or read the Frequently Asked Questions below.